allegro/allegro.tech/_posts/2020-10-12-bigdata-marketing.md

 with a partner at every job’s run because in most cases we would generate redundant events.
 Some offers didn’t change between two successive runs at all, some of them were newly added or removed from the feed but in most cases they had only partial updates e.g. price change.
-So we had an idea of **sending just the difference between the previous and current event feed state**.
+So we had the idea of **sending just the difference between the previous and current event feed state**.
 How?
 Here’s a simplified version of algorithm for this approach: